Best Data Security Software Platforms of 2026

 Customer feedback:

-What Are the Must-Have Features of a Great Data Security Tool?
+What Are the Must-Have Features of a Great Data Security Platform?

 A great data security platform provides visibility and control over business data everywhere it lives or moves.
 The core capabilities to look for are: